Thank you for considering contributing! I write libraries in my free time and contributions from others help me make great tools.

 Otherwise, please open an issue.

-The philosopy of this project is to create a small, sharp tool that makes it easier for developers to understand the licenses they rely on.
+The philosopy of this project is to create a small, sharp tool that takes the burden of the HTTP spec off of the shoulders of developers.
 Feature requests and enhancements should stick to this philosophy.
-Help me do anything that lets developers do more with their valuable time.
+Help me implement the HTTP spec more closely, or help me do anything that lets developers do more with their valuable time.

 Feature requests give meaning to my work.
 Open an issue that decribes the feature you'd like to see, why you need it, and how you'd like it to work.